ICHydro/Riverlabs/docs/en/operation/quick-start/quick-start.md

 Before you begin, make sure you have:

-- Your Riverlabs logger (Ultrasonic or Lidar)
+- Your Riverlabs logger (ultrasonic or lidar)
 - Main battery (a 14500 or 18650 depending on type)
 - CR1220 coin battery (for RTC backup)
 - MicroSD card